 In 2017, Neil completed his thesis on the "Epidemiology of fluid administration, accumulation and balance in the critically ill and relationship between intravenous fluid therapy amd patient-centred outcomes".
 His supervisors were Prof Rinaldo Bellomo and A/Prof Michael Bailey.
 He has a Bachelor's degree in Physiology, and trained in Medicine at the University of Edinburgh.
 Neil was a Registrar in Acute Care Medicine on the West of Scotland training rotation.
 He previously completed projects looking at monitoring in cardiothoracic anaesthesia, and is specifically interested in clinical audit.
 He is working as a Research Fellow and Clinical Trainer at the Austin Hospital, and as a Clinical Fellow in Intensive Care at Epworth Eastern Hospital.
 Current research interests include systematic review, renal biomarkers and the importance of fluid balance in the critically ill.

-Rafidah's PhD, under the supervision of Professors Rinaldo Bellomo and Anuar Zaini, is on cytokine removal using extracorporeal techniques.
-The main trial which is central to her thesis is a double blind randomised controlled trial comparing high cut off hemofiltration with standard hemofiltration.
-The primary outcome of the study is nor adrenaline free time but the study will also look at effects of cytokine removal, toll-like receptor expression, nucleosome levels, apoptosis indices, urinary biomarkers and albumin loss.
+In 2018, Rafidah completed her PhD, under the supervision of Professors Rinaldo Bellomo and Anuar Zaini, on cytokine removal using extracorporeal techniques.
+The main trial which was central to her thesis, was a double-blind randomised controlled trial comparing high cut off hemofiltration with standard hemofiltration.
+The primary outcome of the study was nor adrenaline free time but the study also looked at effects of cytokine removal, toll-like receptor expression, nucleosome levels, apoptosis indices, urinary biomarkers and albumin loss.
 Rafidah is based in Malaysia and divides her time between working as a specialist in intensive care and her teaching commitments as a senior lecturer with the Malaysian campus of Monash University.

 Matt's PhD, under the supervision of Professor John McNeil and Dr Owen Roodenburg is on Using data linkage in critical care to improve process performance and outcome analysis.
 Matt completed his intensive care fellowship at The Alfred ICU and is now a full time Intensivist at the Launceston General Hospital in Northern Tasmania and an adjunct clinical lecturer at Monash University and the University of Tasmania.
 Matt has taught at the Monash/Alfred ICU post graduate courses since 2011 and has a wide interest in echocardiography, extra-corporeal support and renal replacement therapy.
 He has ongoing research involvements within the Tasmanian Health Service and The Alfred ICU through a PhD candidature with Monash University.